 Cameron Coyle is a volunteer on the Taylor-Fillmore project.
-A high school senior from New Jersey, he will enter Yale University in fall 2021.
+He just graduated from high school in New Jersey and will enter Yale University in fall 2021.
 He directs the Zachary Taylor Project, which aims to create a historic and educational site preserving and retelling the life and legacy of Taylor, currently the only president without such a site.
 Cameron served as a high school campaign manager for a town council candidate and is vice president of his high school’s Civics Club.
 A lacrosse goalie, he was elected team captain as a sophomore and will be playing at Yale.
 He plans to pursue an undergraduate degree in either government or history.